 How You Can Instruct Search Engines to Crawl Your Website

-If you used Google Search Console or the "site:domain.com" advanced search operator and discovered that some of your important pages are missing from the index and/or some of your unimportant pages have been mistakenly indexed, there are some optimizations you can apply to better instruct Googlebot how you want your web content to be crawled.
+If you used Google Search Console or the “site:domain.com” advanced search operator and discovered that some of your important pages are missing from the index and some of your unimportant pages have been mistakenly indexed, there are some optimizations you can apply to better instruct Googlebot how you want your web content to be crawled.
 By telling search engines how to crawl your website, you might be able to exert more control over what shows up there.

 Most people think about making sure Google can find their important pages, but it's easy to forget that there are certainly some pages you don't want Googlebot to find.
 Examples include old URLs with little information, duplicate URLs (like sort-and-filter criteria for e-commerce), specific promo code pages, staging or test pages, and so on.